Hashtag Web3 Logo

 Examples: Arbitrum, Optimism

-How they work: Optimistic Rollups operate on an "innocent until proven guilty" model.
+Optimistic Rollups adopt an "innocent until proven guilty" approach.
+They function as follows:

-1. Assume Validity: The rollup bundles thousands of off-chain transactions and "optimistically" asserts to the L1 that they are all valid, without providing any initial proof.
+1. Assume Validity: The rollup aggregates numerous off-chain transactions and assumes, without initial proof, that they are valid.

-3. Fraud Proofs: During this period, anyone can challenge the validity of the rollup's transactions.
-If they suspect fraud, they can submit a fraud proof to the L1.
-The L1 will then re-execute the transaction in question to verify the claim.
+3. Fraud Proofs: During this timeframe, anyone can contest the validity of the transactions.
+If a challenge arises, the transaction in question undergoes re-execution on the mainnet to verify its legitimacy.

-4. Penalties: If the fraud proof is valid, the fraudulent transaction is reverted, and the malicious party who submitted the invalid block is financially penalized (their staked bond is "slashed").
-If no one challenges the block within the challenge period, it is considered final.
+4. Penalties: If a fraud proof is validated, the incorrect transaction gets reversed, and the party submitting the invalid block faces financial penalties.
+If no challenges occur, the block is deemed final.

 Pros:

-• EVM-Compatible: They are generally fully compatible with the Ethereum Virtual Machine (EVM), making it very easy for existing dApps and developers to migrate.
+• EVM Compatibility: Optimistic Rollups generally work easily with the Ethereum Virtual Machine (EVM), simplifying the migration for existing dApps and developers.

-• Mature Technology: Optimistic rollups have been live and battle-tested for longer than their ZK counterparts.
+• Proven Technology: They have been operational and tested in real-world scenarios longer than their zero-knowledge counterparts.

 Cons:

-• Long Withdrawal Times: The biggest drawback is the long withdrawal time.
-Users must wait for the 7-day challenge period to end before they can withdraw their funds from the L2 back to the L1.
-(Though third-party "fast bridges" can help circumvent this for a fee).
+• Extended Withdrawal Times: Users face a significant drawback with lengthy withdrawal times.
+They must wait for the challenge period to conclude before transferring funds back to the mainnet, though some third-party "fast bridges" can expedite this process for a fee.

 2. Zero-Knowledge (ZK) Rollups